newtheatre/website/_content/get-involved.md

 # Set

-Set is a key part of any show, whether it's a few chairs on a desolate stage or a full 1940s apartment loft, we can do it all.
-Set is one of the main components that helps transport the audience into the world of the play.
+Set is a key part of any show, helping transport the audience into the world of the play.
+Whether it's a few chairs on a desolate stage or a full 1940s apartment loft, we can do it all.

 You can get involved in designing a set for a production, or just come along at the get-in to help put it all together!